This post contains collections of products that I personally recommend (it may contain affiliate links).

 My take on the classic turkey shaped appetizer dish incorporates lots of veggies to make it so colorful and fresh.
 It’s a fun and fresh way to start off your Thanksgiving celebration!
 You know how much I love making festive boards, so be sure to check out my other Turkey Day ideas, like my Cheesegiving Meal Board, Thanksgiving Cheese and Dessert Board, and Thanksgiving Kids Snack Board.

-For more autumnal ideas, try my Fall Dessert Board, Fall Harvest Board, Elevated Fall Cheese Board, Fall Burrata Board, Pumpkin Cheese Ball, Caramel Apple Board, and all my other Boards with Gourds posts.
+For more autumnal ideas, try my Fall Dessert Board, Fall Harvest Board, Elevated Fall Cheese Board, Cranberry Goat Cheese Ball, Fall Burrata Board, Pumpkin Cheese Ball, Caramel Apple Board, and all my other Fall Recipes.

 What’s On This Turkey Board?

 Here’s how I put together this adorable turkey shaped appetizer board:

 - Start with your dip.
 I used a basic sour cream dip.
 Anything would work well here, especially if it’s a white dip.